-The methodology of program budget preparation was revised in 2015, as reflected in regulations that have been written in more detail recommending directly the spending organizations to develop programs and sub-programs, prepare relevant expenditures reports, define expected mid-term and final outcomes and performance indicators based on their mid-term plans, sectoral strategies and available resources.
-The program budget incorporates a broader indicators system: basic and targeted indicators, possible deviation, and possible risks are to be presented for each program.
-This aims at reflecting the programs/subprograms/ activities defined by the mid-term action plans or various sectoral strategies of the Ministries and their budgets in the Annual Budget Law of the corresponding year as well as in the BDD document.
+The methodology of program budget preparation was revised in 2015.
+New regulations were written in more details recommending directly the spending institutions to develop programs and sub-programs, prepare relevant expenditures reports, define xpected mid-term and final outcomes and performance indicators based on their mid-term plans, sectoral strategies and available resources.
+The program budget incorporates a broader indicators system: basic and targeted indicators, possible deviation and possible risks are presented for each program.
+The above mentioned aims at reflecting the programs/sub-programs/ activities defined by the mid-term action plans or various sectoral strategies of the Ministries and their budgets in the Annual Budget Law of the corresponding year as well as in the BDD document.
 The methodology describes procedures for development of mid-term action plans by the Ministries, gives detailed information on what to include in the mid-term action plans, how to prepare the information envisaged by each mid-term action plan, and how to develop expenditures reports for different types of programs.

 Within the framework of Public Financial Reform, budgets of all levels and all budgetary organizations were integrated in the Single Treasury Account.
 Particularly, since January 1, 2015, relevant modules of the Public Financial Management System and budgets of all levels and all budgetary organizations have been updated and fully integrated into the Treasury's electronic system at planning and execution stages.
 Based on this reform, the circle of institutions foreseen under the term of a budgetary organization has been expanded and the Budget Code regulation sphere covers all the legal entities (other than legal entities with entrepreneur's status and National Bank of Georgia) established by Central, Autonomous Republics and Local Government entities and/or subjected to their reporting/control.
+It facilitates to reach more transparency in the budget process.

-Budget format and procedures of submission have significantly improved; required steps have been made for links among the result-oriented planning, mid-term perspective and strategic planning and budget.
+Budget format and procedures of submission have been significantly improved.
+The required steps were made for the links among the result-oriented planning, mid-term perspective and strategic planning and budget.